kiran-kumar95/AV--Club-Mahindra-DataOlympics/README.md

 Participated in 3 day challenge conducted by Analytics Vidhya.
 This repo contains the code for my solution for this competition.

 ## Problem Statement:
-To predict the amount spent on Food & Beverages per room night by the members in Club Mahindra Resorts
+To predict the average amount spent on Food & Beverages per room night by a member in Club Mahindra Resorts

 Club Mahindra (Club M) makes significant revenue from Food and Beverages (F&B) sales in their resorts.
 The members of Club M are offered a wide variety of items in either **buffet** or **À la carte** form.
 Following are some benefits that the model to predict the spend by a member in their next visit to a resort will bring: